4-dimensional symplectic contractions: Introduction

 The 4-dimensional small case (i.e.~when $\pi$ does not contract a divisor) is known by \cite[Thm.~1.1]{WierzbaWisniewski}.
-Using this result we first prove in section \ref{MDSstructure} that $X$ is a Mori Dream Space over $Y$, as defined in \cite{HuKeel}.
-In short, every movable divisor of $X$ (over $Y$) can be made nef and semiample after a finite number of small $\Q$-factorial modifications (flops), see also \cite[Thm.~1.2]{WierzbaWisniewski} where a version of this result was announced.
+Using this result we first prove in Section \ref{MDSstructure} that $X$ is a Mori Dream Space over $Y$, as defined in \cite{HuKeel}.
+In short, every movable divisor of $X$ (over $Y$) can be made nef and semiample after a finite number of small modifications (flops); see also \cite{Wierzba-unpublished} and \cite[Thm.~1.2]{WierzbaWisniewski}, where a version of this result was announced.
 In Theorem \ref{cone-structure} we describe the cone of movable divisors of $X/Y$; by Theorem \ref{dualityMovEss} it can be also described in terms of classes of curves contracted in the divisorial locus.
 As a result, these objects are (with one possible exception) as in the case of the contraction to the nilpotent cone (we recall this situation in the Appendix).
-Next, we give properties of the subdivision of the cone of movable divisors into chambers corresponding to nef cones of small $\Q$-factorial modifications (SQM's) of $X$, \ref{hyperplane}.
+Next, we give properties of the subdivision of the cone of movable divisors into chambers corresponding to nef cones of small modifications of $X$, see Theorem \ref{hyperplane}.

-In section \ref{rational-curves}, following the approach introduced in \cite{Wierzba} and subsequently in \cite{SolaCondeWisniewski}, we study families of rational curves (i.e. irreducible components of the Chow scheme) in $X/Y$.
-In Theorem \ref{DuValsing} we prove that they are resolutions of Du Val singularities, \ref{DuValsing}, possibly non-minimal with discrepancy depending on the rank of the evaluation map, \ref{discrepancy}, and depending on the SQM model, \ref{changeV}.
-We also show that studying 4 dimensional symplectic resolutions implies understanding arbitrary dimensional case in codimension 4, via the argument of general intersection of a suitable number of divisors, or vertical slicing, \ref{vertical-slicing}.
+In Section \ref{rational-curves}, following the approach introduced in \cite{Wierzba} and subsequently in \cite{SolaCondeWisniewski}, we study families of rational curves (i.e. irreducible components of the Chow scheme) in $X/Y$.
+In Theorem \ref{DuValsing} we prove that they are resolutions of Du Val singularities, possibly non-minimal; the discrepancies of this resolution depend on the rank of the evaluation map, see Proposition \ref{discrepancy}, and on the modification of $X$, see Lemma \ref{changeV}.
+We also show that studying 4-dimensional symplectic resolutions implies understanding arbitrary dimensional case in codimension 4, via the argument of general intersection of a suitable number of divisors, we call it vertical slicing, see Corollary\ref{vertical-slicing}.

-In section \ref{examples} we study known examples of resolutions of quotient symplectic singularities and we describe explicitly their movable cones and families of rational curves on them.
-In particular, we describe explicitly the division of the movable cone of a symplectic resolution of $\bC^4/(\bZ_{n+1}\wr\bZ_2)$ into nef cones associated to different resolutions of this singularity.
+In Section \ref{examples} we study known examples of resolutions of quotient symplectic singularities and we describe explicitly their movable cones and their families of rational curves.
+In particular, we describe explicitly the division of the movable cone of a symplectic resolution of $\bC^4/(\bZ_{n+1}\wr\bZ_2)$ into nef cones which are associated with different resolutions of this singularity.
 The main result of this section, Theorem \ref{cone-division}, gives a description of the cone of movable divisors into nef chambers by hyperplanes defined by classes of contracted curves contained in the divisorial locus.
 The following Theorem summarizes our results in this particular case and, in fact, serves as a model of the situation that we expect to get while dealing with arbitrary local symplectic contraction in dimension 4 (for definitions and other examples see Section 4).